Modern Slavery Act Transparency Statement

 The Board and CEO are committed to the effectiveness of this policy and provide reassurances that if an employee has a genuine concern, they will not suffer any form of retribution because of raising the concern.

 Ultraframe has a thorough recruitment and selection process.
 This includes ensuring that appropriate identity checks are carried out to ensure that all new employees are eligible to work in the UK.

 Ultraframe engage with reputable employment agencies that comply with the Agency Workers Regulations and carry out appropriate checks to establish that workers are eligible to work in the UK.

 All employees are paid directly into a personal bank or building society account in their name.
 A KPI has been associated with this activity to be reported and reviewed at Board level on at least an annual basis.

-The company also expects the same high standards from all of its suppliers, contractors and other business partners and as part of its contracting processes, has included specific prohibitions against the use of modern slavery and expects that its suppliers will in turn hold their own suppliers to the same standard.
+The company also expects the same high standards from all its suppliers, contractors, and other business partners and as part of its contracting processes, has included specific prohibitions against the use of modern slavery and expects that its suppliers will in turn hold their own suppliers to the same standard.

 COMMITMENT FROM THE BOARD